thinkshout/thinkshout/_case_studies/anitab.md

 order: 26
 # END LAYOUT DATA

-title: End the Guessing Game: How to Know What Your Users Really Want
+title: "End the Guessing Game: How to Know What Your Users Really Want"
 cs-class: "anitab"

 cs-preview: